awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 There are two types of Spot Fleet requests: `request` and `maintain`\.
 You can create a Spot Fleet to submit a one\-time request for your desired capacity, or require it to maintain a target capacity over time\.
 Both types of requests benefit from Spot Fleet's allocation strategy\.

 When you make a one\-time request, Spot Fleet places the required requests but does not attempt to replenish Spot Instances if capacity is diminished\.
-If capacity is not available, Spot Fleet does not submit requests in alternative Spot pools\.
+If capacity is not available, Spot Fleet does not submit requests in alternative Spot capacity pools\.

 To maintain a target capacity, Spot Fleet places requests to meet the target capacity and automatically replenish any interrupted instances\.